gnames/bhlindex/README.md

 Creates an index of scientific names occurring in the collection of literature in Biodiversity Heritage Library

+## Performance

+This application allows to traverse all digitized corpus of Biodiversity Heritage Library in a matter of hours.
+On a mondern high-end laptop we observed the following results:

+- name-finding in 275,000 volumes, 60 million pages: 2.5 hours.
+- name-verification of 23 million unique name-strings: 3 hours.
+- preparing a CSV file with 250 million names occurrences/verification records : 40 minutes.

 ## Installation on Linux

 - Download [bhlindex release for Linux][bhlindex-linux]